openstack/election/README.rst

 ------------------

 When PreferredEmailDeadLine is reached:
+* Ask the TC chair to tag the governance repository with the tag defined in the configuration.yaml
-* Generate ATC rolls, e.g.:
+* When the tag is available, generate ATC rolls, e.g.:
   * tox -evenv -- generate-rolls

 When PTL Election begins: